Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

-We claim that transferring knowledge from source samples indiscriminately may cause negative transfer since there is no guarantee that all source samples have sufficient relevance with target domain.
-In order to demonstrate the advantages of source sample selection, we compare the classification accuracy for three different cases: the optimal value of $p$ found with GASTL, $p = 0$ (i.e., no transfer learning), and $p = n_{src}$ (i.e., no sample selection).
-The results shown in Fig. 3 demonstrate not only that significant performance gains are obtained via GASTL, but also that in many cases the blind consideration of all source samples can in fact result in negative transfer, as seen by the reduced performance obtained with $p = n_{src}$ versus $p = 0$.
+We claim that transferring knowledge from source samples indiscriminately may cause negative transfer since there is no guarantee that all source samples have sufficient relevance to the target domain.
+In order to demonstrate the advantage of source sample selection, we compare the classification accuracy for three different cases: the optimal value of $p$ found with GASTL, $p = 0$ (i.e.\, no transfer learning), and $p = n_{src}$ (i.e.\, no sample selection).
+The results shown in Fig. 3 demonstrate not only that significant performance gains are obtained via GASTL, but also that in several cases the blind consideration of all source samples can in fact result in negative transfer, as seen by the reduced performance obtained with $p = n_{src}$ versus $p = 0$.